 What happens to the shares where a leaver has to sell?

-Good and bad leaver clauses work by setting out in the articles the mechanism for forcing the sale of the good or bad leaver’s shares.
-The articles should include guidelines on who buys the shares and who gets the right of first refusal.
+Revised company articles of association should include guidelines on who will be offered the shares and who gets the right of first refusal.
 You also need to deal with what happens if no shareholder wants to acquire the leaver’s shares.
 In practice there are choices to consider.

 Practical implications where shares are transferred